Ryzen: Mobile

-The 5000 series includes models based on the Zen 2 (code name Lucienne) and Zen 3 (code name Cezanne) microarchitectures.
+The 5000 series includes models based on the Zen 2 microarchitecture (codename Lucienne) and Zen 3 microarchitecture.
+The codenames of the Zen 3-based mobile APUs are Cezanne for the 2021 models and Barceló for the 2022 models.
 HX models are unlocked, allowing them to be overclocked if the host device manufacturer has exposed that functionality.
-SMT is now standard across the lineup unlike the 4000-series Ryzen Mobile.
+Simultaneous multithreading (SMT) is now standard across the lineup unlike the 4000-series Ryzen Mobile.